vitaly-emelianov/distribsys2015/README.md

-Distributed Systems homework in Python.
+Distributed Systems in Python.
+DIHT, 2015.